covertivy/covertivy/README.md

   <br />
 </p>

+- ❓ You ask how I chose my **tag name**?
+Oh, well:
+  - "Raz" also means "secret" in hebrew.
+  - ivy (eevee) in hebrew is a suffix appended to adjectives (sportivy = sporty).
+  - I chose the cooler english word "covert".
+  - Together, we get "Covertivy" which means "Covertly" or "Unknowingly"...
 - 🌱 I’m currently interested in MSRPC, COM & DCOM - Windows Hacking and Red Teaming for Security Research Purposes.
 - 🔭 I’m currently working on improving `impacket`.